adobe/cordova-acpcore/README.md

 ```
 cordova-paramedic --platform android --plugin . --verbose
 ```

+## Sample App

+A Cordova app for testing the plugin is located in the `https://github.com/adobe/cordova-acpsample`.
+The app is configured for both iOS and Android platforms.

 ## Contributing
 Looking to contribute to this project?
 Please review our [Contributing guidelines](.github/CONTRIBUTING.md) prior to opening a pull request.